 Over a designated three-year period, the state must cumulatively use 70% of its allocation to benefit persons of low and moderate income.

-The state notifies eligible localities of the availability of funds and conducts training sessions on application development.
+The State notifies eligible localities of the availability of funds and conducts training sessions on application development.

-CONTACT: Community Development Block Grant Programs
+Director, Community Development Programs

 Division of Neighborhood Revitalization

 Maryland Department of Housing and Community Development